 In days gone by I would pack pretty much everything I owned to be put together into an outfit choice while I was away.
 Having a selection is great, but it is at the expense of luggage allowance and in many cases, you end up choosing a few essentials to stick with for the entirety of your holiday.
 So instead of taking your entire wardrobe on a fancy holiday where most items will not be used, it is wise to try on everything you own and decide what will be a suitable capsule wardrobe to put together.
 You also need a suitcase that can hold as much as you need – and that is permitted – as well as something lightweight that will not eat into your baggage allowance.
 A good choice is the Samsonite suitcase from Luggage Superstore which is made from a lightweight material and comes with handy 360˚ rolling wheels so no more dancing with your suitcase as you struggle through the airport.
 Also, when it comes to actually packing everything, I prefer the rolling packing method instead of the folding method.
 This is because I have never arrived at my destination with un-creased clothing so why spend all that time folding?
 Give everything a roll into the shape of a sausage and stuff it in!

 If your next adventure is more ‘gap year travelling’ than ‘city break’ then there is an even greater importance attached to hygiene products.
 Wet wipes are a must as they will keep you fresh-faced in the dirtiest of areas and will be your toilet saviour when loo roll is a luxury.
-Another great purchase is a quick-drying towel which you can get from Gap Year Travels which is hygienic and (as it says on the tin) quick drying which avoids soggy towel issues.
+Another great purchase is a quick-drying towel which is hygienic and (as it says on the tin) quick drying which avoids soggy towel issues.
 And, in the interests of nice smelling clothing, a failsafe option is to pack a couple of carrier bags to keep your dirty clothing separate from your clean stuff.

 My friend traveled through South America and said the best thing she did with regard to packing while away was make a list of clothing she had, and then check it off after they packed up again for the next adventure.
 This way she had a good understanding of exactly what she had, and she was confident that nothing got left behind.
 You can even do this in virtual form (possibly even more geeky) with To Do List so that you can leave the pen and paper at home.